To Be There, No Authority to Anything: Ontological Desire and Poetic Authority in the Poetry of Ray A. Young Bear

 it is almost fitting

-how they felt on their long staggered walks back
+how they felt on their long staggered walks backgrinning to the stars.

 there is something about trains, drinking, and